 It is with great pride and gratitude to announce that this year’s JDRF Gala on May 18th broke an all-time fundraising record!
-Your generosity resulted in over $654,000 raised for the mission that ties us all together.
+Your generosity resulted in nearly $700,000 raised for the mission to cure, treat and prevent type 1 diabetes.

 The gala was a result of so many hands and I am so thankful for your support…and we couldn’t have done it without our family, friends and JDRF community.

 Below I have captured the script of my speech and some of the pictures I snapped from this AMAZING evening.
-As well, here is the video that was showcased before me and my dad spoke on stage.
+As well, here is a video from the live event.

 How many presents does an 8 yo girl get when she is diagnosed with diabetes the day before her birthday? (long pause)